Aliases for CMA1 Gene

 CMA1 (Chymase 1) is a Protein Coding gene.
-Diseases associated with CMA1 include urticaria pigmentosa and mast cell neoplasm.
-Among its related pathways are Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics and Matrix Metalloproteinases.
+Diseases associated with CMA1 include Urticaria Pigmentosa and Urticaria.
+Among its related pathways are Degradation of the extracellular matrix and Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics.
 GO annotations related to this gene include serine-type endopeptidase activity and peptide binding.
-An important paralog of this gene is ELANE.
+An important paralog of this gene is GZMB.

 UniProtKB/Swiss-Prot for CMA1 Gene

 Major secreted protease of mast cells with suspected roles in vasoactive peptide generation, extracellular matrix degradation, and regulation of gland secretion.